 Important: This article documents the current Google Marketing Platform integration based on floodlight activities and configurations.
 Google is planning on releasing a newer integration based on Link IDs, to replace this legacy integration method.

 - If you have access to the newer integration in your Google Marketing Platform dashboard, reach out to your Singular customer success manager to access the newer "Google Marketing Platform" integration.

 - If you do not have access to this integration, please continue to refer to this article on managing your Google Marketing Platform integration.

 |Receiving All Events||Recommended (Self-attributing)|

-When you buy media through a different media source, but use Google Campaign Manager as your ad server, Singular tracks attributions through a tracking link that you create for that media source.
+When you buy media through a different platform, but use Google Campaign Manager as your ad server, Singular tracks attributions through a tracking link that you create for that platform.

-Whether you use DV360 or another DSP, the integration is based on reporting "floodlight activities" to GMP.
-In GMP, "floodlight activities" are conversion and conversion-related events, such as (in the context of mobile apps) installs, sessions, and in-app user events.
+Either way, the integration is based on reporting floodlight activities to GMP.
+In GMP, "floodlight activities" are conversion-related events, such as app installs, sessions, and in-app user events.
 Singular reports floodlight activities to GMP's DDM API using postbacks, so that GMP can report on these activities and use them to optimize performance.

 1. Integrate The Singular SDK

 Integrate the Singular SDK or S2S (see Getting Started with the Singular SDK/S2S).